In today’s lab you will be working in ArcMap to produce a map of UNBC, using source data provided.

 |You can label map features directly in the Layout View.
 If you are labelling map features, you must make the data frame the focus as follows:Right-click the Locator Map Data Frame on the Layout Page.
 From its pop-up menu, click Focus Data Frame.Why do this?
 You would like the labels Map Extent, and Prince George to have real-world coordinates that tie the labels directly to their respective map features.If a data frame is not the focus, then any text you add in the Layout View are given page coordinates.In the Locator Map at left labels were added using the Draw toolbar New Text button.
 Add these labels now (see the image at left)|

-- Save your changes one last time Main Menu -> File->Save to lab4.mdx
+- Save your changes again Main Menu -> File->Save to symbolization.mdx

 Geographic features: Polygon features, Line features, Points feature.